Nonparametric Inference for Balance in Signed Networks: Methodology

-Exchangeable random network models represent a wide class of probabilistic models for network data, including the stochastic block model \citep{nowicki2001estimation}, mixed-membership block model \citep{airoldi2008mixed}, random dot-product graph model \citep{nickel2008random}, and latent space model \citep{hoff2002latent}.
-The concept of node exchangeability involves viewing nodes as random samples and considering that the network distribution remains the same under any permutation of the nodes.
-For binary (unsigned) network data, the generating process for the infinitely exchangeable network model has been well studied \citep{orbanz2014bayesian} and serves as the theoretical foundation.
-Specifically, the Aldous-Hoover theorem \citep{aldous1981representations, hoover1979relations} says that any infinitely exchangeable random binary network can be generated by first sampling the nodal variables $\{X_i:i\geq 1\}$ independently from a uniform distribution on $[0,1]$ and then independently of all others connecting each pair of nodes with probability $W(X_i, X_j)$, where $W(\cdot, \cdot):[0,1]^2 \rightarrow [0,1]$ is a symmetric function.
-However, the corresponding process for signed networks remains unclear.
+Node-exchangeable random network models represent a wide class of probabilistic models for network data, including the stochastic block model \citep{nowicki2001estimation}, mixed-membership block model \citep{airoldi2008mixed}, random dot-product graph model \citep{nickel2008random}, and latent space model \citep{hoff2002latent}.
+The concept of node exchangeability views nodes as random samples and assumes that the network distribution is invariant under permutations of node labels.
+This invariance makes node exchangeability a natural assumption for studying the proportion of balanced triangles, since reshuffling node indices does not alter this global network quantity.
+For unsigned (binary) networks, the generating process for the infinitely exchangeable network model has been well studied \citep{orbanz2014bayesian} and serves as the theoretical foundation.
+Specifically, the Aldous-Hoover theorem \citep{aldous1981representations, hoover1979relations} says that any infinitely exchangeable random binary network can be generated by first sampling the nodal variables $\{X_i:i\geq 1\}$ independently from a uniform distribution on $[0,1]$ and then independently of all others connecting each pair of nodes with probability $W(X_i, X_j)$, where $W:[0,1]^2 \rightarrow [0,1]$ is a symmetric function.
+However, an analogous characterization for signed networks remains unclear.
 Specifically, in an undirected signed network, each edge can take one of the three values $\{-1,0,1\}$.
+Denote the corresponding symmetric adjacency matrix for a signed network with $n$ nodes by $A=[A_{ij}]_{n\times n}\in \{-1,0,1\}^{n \times n}$, where $A_{ij} = 1$ indicates a positive edge between the nodes $i$ and $j$, $A_{ij} = -1$ indicates a negative edge, and $A_{ij} = 0$ indicates no edge.

-To address this, we characterize the generating process for infinitely exchangeable random network models for signed networks and further propose a graphon model for sparse signed networks with finite network size.
-Consider a random two-way three-value symmetric array $\boldsymbol{A}=[A_{ij}]_{i,j \in \mathbb{N}}$ with $A_{ij}\in \{-1,0,1\}$ is row-column jointly exchangeable if
+We first characterize the generating process for infinitely node-exchangeable random network models for signed networks.
+Consider an infinite random two-way three-value symmetric array $\boldsymbol{A}=[A_{ij}]_{i,j \in \mathbb{N}}$ with $A_{ij}\in \{-1,0,1\}$ is row-column jointly exchangeable if